pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 .. ipython::

     In [1]: import itertools

     In [1]: import matplotlib.pyplot as plt

     In [1]: import pandas as pd

     # seaborn makes the plots look nicer
     In [1]: import seaborn as sns

     In [1]: sns.set_color_codes()

-    In [1]: import pvlib
+    In [2]: import pvlib

-    In [1]: from pvlib import clearsky
+    In [3]: import pvlib.clearsky as clearsky

-    In [1]: from pvlib import atmosphere
+    In [4]: from pvlib import atmosphere

-    In [1]: from pvlib.location import Location
+    In [5]: from pvlib.location import Location

 .. _location: